ximvs/medDispenser/README.md

 relay for dispensing water signal pin at gpio32. rtc and i2c follow the orignal (a must component for ip address and rtc/ntp)

-upload the code at arduino with expressif library installed (ESP32 Devkit)
+upload the code at arduino with espressif library installed (ESP32 Devkit)